timgit/pg-boss/README.md

 pg-boss is a job queue built in Node.js on top of PostgreSQL in order to provide background processing and reliable asynchronous execution to Node.js applications.

-pg-boss relies on [SKIP LOCKED](https://www.2ndquadrant.com/en/blog/what-is-select-skip-locked-for-in-postgresql-9-5/), a feature added to postgres specifically for message queues, in order to resolve record locking challenges inherent with relational databases.
-This brings the safety of guaranteed atomic commits of a relational database to your asynchronous job processing.
+pg-boss relies on [SKIP LOCKED](https://www.2ndquadrant.com/en/blog/what-is-select-skip-locked-for-in-postgresql-9-5/), a feature added to postgres specifically for message queues to resolve record locking challenges inherent with relational databases.
+This provides exactly-once delivery, and the safety of guaranteed atomic commits of a relational database to asynchronous job processing.

 This will likely cater the most to teams already familiar with the simplicity of relational database semantics and operations (SQL, querying, and backups).
 It will be especially useful to those already relying on PostgreSQL that want to limit how many systems are required to monitor and support in their architecture.

 ## Features
 * Exactly-once job delivery